augmentable-dev/gitpert/README.md

 ### Should LOC added be weighed the same as LOC removed?
 Maybe.
 This could be worth exposing as a config parameter.
 One could argue that a LOC added should weigh some amount more than a LOC removed.

+### How are commits aggregated to an author?
+By email address.
+Authors using multiple email addresses (say, because of GitHub's `...@users.noreply.github.com`) will be tracked as distinct authors.
+An option to enumerate which emails should be treated as belonging to the same author should be implemented.